panzerdp/dmitripavlutin.com/content/posts/2017-04-15-handle-undefined/index.md

 ![Do not write var, write const and let in JavaScript](./images/favor-explicit.png)

 `obj.hasOwnProperty('prop')` is a nice solution too.
-It's slightly longer than `in` operator and verifies only in object's own properties.
+It's slightly longer than `in` operator and verifies only in the object's own properties.

 The 2 ways that involve comparing with `undefined` might work...
 But it seems to me that `obj.prop !== undefined` and `typeof obj.prop !== 'undefined'` look verbose and weird, and expose to a suspicions path of dealing directly with `undefined`.